ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 layout: post
 title: Shape your code as how you shape your body
 category: [Media]
-tags: [Firefox]
+tags: [Firefox, Rust]
 comments: true
 ---

-The approach to refactor the code is same as how you shape the body.
+The approach to (re)shape the code is same as how you shape the body.
 You can apply what you've learned from workout to writing code.

 <!--read more-->